ChrisLaRocque/astrofolio/src/content/tech/graphql.md

 ---
 title: GraphQL
-description: A query language for your API — GraphQL provides a complete description of the data in your API, gives clients the power to ask for exactly what they need and nothing more, makes it easier to evolve APIs over time, and enables powerful developer tools.
+description: GraphQL is a query language for APIs and a runtime for fulfilling those queries with your existing data.
 homepage: https://graphql.org/
 ---

+I've been using GraphQL as my primary interface for data since 2020.